procitec/qt/qtwebengine/src/3rdparty/chromium/docs/memory/tools.md

 such as the Windows Paged and Non-paged pools) as side effects of user mode calls nor do they account for memory that does not go through new/malloc (manulaly callling `mmap()`, or `VirtualAlloc()`).
-Querying a full view of these allocaitons usually requires admin privileges, the semantics change per platform, and the performance can vary from being "constant-ish" to being dependent on virtual space size (eg, probing allocation via VirtualQueryEx or parsing /proc/self/maps) or number of proccesses in the system (NTQuerySystemInformation).
+Querying a full view of these allocations usually requires admin privileges, the semantics change per platform, and the performance can vary from being "constant-ish" to being dependent on virtual space size (eg, probing allocation via VirtualQueryEx or parsing /proc/self/maps) or number of processes in the system (NTQuerySystemInformation).

 As an example of error in measurement, PartitionAlloc did not account for